medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 #### 5.2 Requirements for the Narratives

-The narrative text **SHALL** include a human-readable representation of every data element marked with the Obligation code **SHALL:in-narrative**.
+The narrative text **SHALL** include a human-readable representation of every data element marked with the Obligation code `O` representing the obligation **SHALL:in-narrative**.

 Obligations ('O' red marking) in FHIR define actor-specific requirements in an Implementation Guide to express conformance expectations.
 The code “SHALL:in-narrative” indicates that the referenced data element must be represented in the human-readable narrative of the resource.
 An Actor represents a defined role in an exchange, and obligations are applied to actors to indicate their specific responsibilities.
 The narrative **SHALL** provide a human-readable summary of the essential elements and **SHALL NOT** replicate the full structured content.